million-views/packages/storage/packages/stl/README.md

 `Stl` is a JS library that simplifies the creation of parameterized SQL statements.
-It shares the interface and a significant portion of logic from `porsarger's postgres.js` for constructing both safe and unsafe SQL.
+It shares the interface and a significant portion of logic from `porsager's postgres.js` for constructing both safe and unsafe SQL.
 The key distinction with `Stl` is that it doesn't handle database connectivity.
 This gives developers the freedom to combine it with their preferred database library.